3PL Pick and Pack Explained: Process, Prices, and How to Pick the Right Partner

 FAQs

 What is the average pick and pack fee in the USA?
 The average combined pick and pack fee ranges from $2.50 to $5.00 per order, depending on order complexity and volume.
-This typically includes basic packaging materials, but custom packaging or special inserts may cost extra.
+This typically includes basic packaging materials, though custom packaging or special inserts may cost extra.

 Can I use my own branded packaging with a 3PL?
 Yes, most 3PLs welcome branded packaging.
-You'll need to supply the materials and provide clear instructions for their use.
+You'll need to supply the materials and give clear instructions for their use.
 Some 3PLs charge a small fee for storing and using custom packaging, but the brand recognition and customer experience benefits usually outweigh the cost.

 Ready for Reliable Fulfillment?